MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Get-MgBetaDeviceManagementCompliancePolicyScheduledActionForRuleScheduledActionConfiguration.md

 ## SYNOPSIS
 The list of scheduled action configurations for this compliance policy.
 This collection can contain a maximum of 100 elements.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDeviceManagementCompliancePolicyScheduledActionForRuleScheduledActionConfiguration](/powershell/module/Microsoft.Graph.DeviceManagement/Get-MgDeviceManagementCompliancePolicyScheduledActionForRuleScheduledActionConfiguration?view=graph-powershell-v1.0)

 ## SYNTAX